Rualexandra/Regex-Tutorial/README.md

-# Regex Tutorial .md
-This tutorial contains info on the specific regex pattern used to validate email addresses
 # Email Regex Tutorial

 Regular expressions (regex) are powerful tools for matching patterns in text.
 This tutorial will break down a specific regex pattern used to validate email addresses.